-The random number comes from an evolving 2-dimensional field, correlated in space and time, produced by a spectral pattern generator (SPG), evolving parallel to the main simulation.
+The random number comes from an evolving two-dimensional field, correlated in space and time, produced by a spectral pattern generator (SPG) evolving parallel to the main simulation.
 This SPG is a three-scale two-dimensional autoregressive process (AR1) and has been designed to mimic the typical scales present in the atmosphere related to the error fields.
-The total random field at any instant is a summation of three independent AR1 processes, each with a characteristic decorrelation length and time: 500/1000/2000km and 6/72/720hr for the small to large scales respectively.
+The total random field at any instant is a summation of three independent AR1 processes, each with a characteristic decorrelation length and time: 500/1000/2000 km and 6/72/720 h for small to large scales respectively.
 The standard deviations of the amplitudes of the perturbations for the small, medium and large scales are 0.52, 0.18 and 0.06, resulting in a total pattern in which the small scales are perturbed more strongly.
 These scales have been chosen as representative of the approximate scales of the atmosphere.

 The impact of SPPT on model biases and forecast skill has been very positive.
-At the medium range the skill of tropical 850hPA temperature is much improved, with forecasts including stochastic parameterization showing the same level of skill at six days from initialization than forecasts without show after two.
-The reliability of precipitation forecasts over Europe is also improved for these forecasts (Palmer et al. 2009).
-At seasonal scales, SPPT helps to reduce excessively strong convection over the Maritime Continent and the tropical Western Pacific, leading to reduced biases of the outgoing longwave radiation (OLR), cloud cover, precipitation and near-surface winds (Weisheimer et al. 2014).
-The stochastic perturbation also improves statistics of the Madden-Julian oscillation and reduces errors in the forecast of El Niño.
+At the medium range, the skill of tropical 850 hPa temperature is much improved, with forecasts including stochastic parametrization showing the same level of skill at six days from initialization that forecasts without stochastic parametrization show after two.
+The reliability of precipitation forecasts over Europe is also improved for these forecasts (Palmer et al., 2009).
+On seasonal scales, SPPT helps to reduce excessively strong convection over the Maritime Continent and the tropical Western Pacific, leading to reduced biases of the outgoing long-wave radiation (OLR), cloud cover, precipitation and near-surface winds (Weisheimer et al., 2014).
+The stochastic perturbation also improves the statistics of the Madden-Julian oscillation and reduces errors in the forecast of El Niño.

-In this paper we describe attempts to incorporate land surface uncertainties into ECMWFs seasonal forecasting model, following an SPPT-like approach where we perturb tendencies to soil fields, and a perturbed parameter approach where soil parameters are perturbed directly.
-A description of the control model setup and the perturbation experiments follows.
+In this article we describe attempts to incorporate landsurface uncertainties into ECMWF's seasonal forecasting model, following an SPPT-like approach where we perturb tendencies to soil fields and a perturbed parameter approach where soil parameters are perturbed directly.
+A description of the control model set-up and the perturbation experiments follows.